IBM/aspera-cli/docs/README.erb.md

   - As Admin, Navigate to the web UI: Admin &rarr; Configurations &rarr; API Clients &rarr; Create
   - Give a name, like <%=tool%>
   - Activate JWT
-  - There is an option to set a general public key allowing the owner of the private key to impersonate any user.
+  - There is an option to set a global public key allowing the owner of the private key to impersonate any user.
 Unless you want to do this, leave this field empty.
   - Click on `Create` Button
-  - Take note of Client Id (and Client Secret, but not used in current version)
+  - Take note of Client ID (and Client Secret, but not used in current version)

-- The user will authenticate with a private key and set the public key in his faspex 5 profile.
+- The user will authenticate with a private key and set the public key in his Faspex 5 profile.

   **Note:** If you don't have a private key refer to section [Private Key](#private-key) to generate one.